Alice Oseman: Heartstopper and related media

+Continued success with coming-of-age novels

 Oseman's third book, I Was Born for This, was published in May 2018.
 It follows the story of Angel Rahimi and Jimmy Kaga-Ricci who are, respectively, a massive fan and the lead singer of boy band The Ark.
 The book explores Fandom culture, obsession, and identity alongside Oseman's trademark depictions of teenage friendship, sexuality and gender, and mental illness.
 It was nominated for Best Young Adult Fiction Book in both the Goodreads Choice Awards and The Bookseller Awards.

 To celebrate the release of her third novel, Oseman's previous two novels and her two novellas all received new, matching covers, designed by Oseman.

 In July 2020, Oseman published her fourth young adult novel Loveless.
-Loveless tells the story of 18-year-old Georgia Warr as she begins her first year as a student at Durham University and who, despite being an avid fan fiction writer and lover of romance movies, has never kissed anyone or had a crush before.
+Loveless tells the story of 18-year-old Georgia Warr as she begins her first year as a student at Durham University and who, despite being an avid fan fiction reader and lover of romance movies, has never kissed anyone or had a crush before.
 In addition to Georgia's personal journey of self-discovery as she realises she is aromantic and asexual, the book also discusses sexuality, identity, and discrimination within the LGBT community, as well as the effect of abusive relationships.

 While not an autobiographical book, Oseman has said that Loveless draws a lot from her own experiences growing up and discovering asexuality.
 She also emphasised the importance of writing a book centered around platonic love, stating that she "wanted to craft a story that had the structure of a romance but was about a friendship."

 Loveless received positive critical reception from literary reviewers and media outlets, with many praising the novel's treatment of asexuality and its intersectional and diverse depiction of sexuality.
 Jonny Yates of PinkNews wrote that the novel is "perhaps one of the most notable and popular books with aromantic characters" and Ani Bundel of Paste expressed how asexuality in novels is "a rare thing still, and the burgeoning world of LGBTQ+ love stories needs more of them."
 The novel received the YA Book Prize in 2021, and was nominated for Best Young Adult Fiction Book in the Goodreads Choice Awards.